Rise to Success: Career Highlights of Tim McGraw

 From career breakthroughs to professional milestones, explore how Tim McGraw made an impact.

-In 1989, on the day his hero Keith Whitley died, Tim McGraw dropped out of college and moved to Nashville to pursue a musical career.
+In 1989, on the day his hero Keith Whitley died, Tim McGraw dropped out of college to head to Nashville and pursue a musical career.

 1990: Attention of Curb Records

-In 1990, Tim McGraw came to the attention of Curb Records, leading to his signing after his demo was heard by executives.
+In 1990, Tim McGraw came to the attention of Curb Records and was eventually signed to a recording contract.

-On March 29, 1991, Tim McGraw made his debut with the single "What Room Was the Holiday In", which did not enter the Billboard Hot Country Songs chart upon its release.
+On March 29, 1991, Tim McGraw made his debut with the single "What Room Was the Holiday In", which did not enter the Billboard Hot Country Songs chart.

 Loading Video...